Loom Hero Image

 Black

 As we grew more critical, we put on our black hats and worked through situations of risk we did not initially think of.
 Looking at the behaviour of someone who wants to save everything, we were critical of how much is of value worth saving, and if there should be a limit on how large a legacy can be.
 Given that one of our goals was to declutter the internet and reduce noise, who is to say one’s digital legacy is worth more than another’s.
 Leading from that, we were unsure about how to import existing digital content like an instagram post into the legacy.
-It does not currently address pre existing accounts.
+It does not currently address pre-existing accounts.
 Additionally, how do we monitor that the content people are sealing in their digital legacy potentially for generations is content that is socially acceptable.
-In a worst case scenario for example, what if a Hitler or a Ted Bundy were to put their thoughts into their legacy.
+In a worst case scenario for example, what if a serial killer were to put their thoughts, or crimes into their legacy.
 On a lighter issue, we also considered the environmental impact of using physical stickers.
 They could contribute to pollution or vandalism in public spaces.

 While this exercise exposed some problems that we would not be able to tackle in our time frame, we were able to make more informed design choices going forward.
 We were also optimistic that there was more good intention that could come out of the concept.